 Conserv features working for you

 We recently updated and relaunched our Events & Alerts functionality to make it even easier to realize the benefits of real-time monitoring described by Katy, Dara, Christine, and Jon’s stories.
-The updated functionality allows you to create and track events for relative humidity, temperature, illuminance, UV, movement (using our Conserv sensor), and leaks (using our leak detection sensor), and subscribe to receive alerts by email and text message.
+The updated functionality allows you to create and track events for relative humidity, temperature, illuminance, movement (using our Conserv sensor), and leaks (using our leak detection sensor), and subscribe to receive alerts by email and text message.
 It also allows you to subscribe as many users as you need to receive alerts so that all the key members of your teams may be informed of important issues.
 Additionally, it will create a history of past events which you may then use to apply for grants to improve your spaces.

 If you are already a Conserv sensor user, we hope you enjoy our latest iteration of the Events & Alerts functionality.
 Please let us know if you have thoughts or suggestions to improve this functionality.
 We are always looking for feedback to make sure all our features help you do your job.